Usage

 Advertise the availability of an ELIN number.
 This is used for

-it will be padded with 0.
+small, it will be padded with 0.
 Here is an example of use:

 configure ports eth2 med location elin 911